dianamoreira/thefuck/ArchSW-docs/REPORT.md

   - **_const.py_** - initializes through global variables the default options.
   - **_exceptions.py_** - displays an error message when the user enters a command that is not found.

+The relation between the packages is depicted by the diagram, as well as the direction of the relationship established.

 ### Physical View

 This view, also known as **Deployment View**, is concerned with the topology of software components on the physical layer, as well as the physical connections between them.
-Makes the mapping the software to the hardware.

 For this system, we'll use the [deployment diagram](http://www.agilemodeling.com/artifacts/deploymentDiagram.htm) to show what hardware components ("nodes") exist, what software components ("artifacts") run on each node, and how the different pieces are connected.

-To start _**The Fuck**_ the client only needs a computer carrier of any operating system is the prerequisite is only contain a `bash`.
+To start _**The Fuck**_, the client only needs a computer carrier of any operating system is the prerequisite is only contain a `bash`.
 In this way, the interaction with `bash` gives rise to two "artifacts": the system through the user interface (`UI`) itself when it want/need can run the application, after having properly installed, and the corrector with the help of some rules already solves the problem posed by it.

 ### Scenarios